alexstewartja/game-asset-mcp/README.md

 ### API Endpoints and Integration
 The server interacts with these Hugging Face services:

-- **2D Asset Generation**: Uses the Hugging Face Inference API with model `gokaygokay/Flux-2D-Game-Assets-LoRA`
+- **2D Asset Generation**: Uses the Hugging Face Inference API with model `gokaygokay/Flux-2D-Game-Assets-LoRA` with 50 inference steps
-- **3D Asset Image Generation**: Uses the Hugging Face Inference API with model `gokaygokay/Flux-Game-Assets-LoRA-v2`
+- **3D Asset Image Generation**: Uses the Hugging Face Inference API with model `gokaygokay/Flux-Game-Assets-LoRA-v2` with 50 inference steps
 - **3D Model Conversion**: Uses one of two options based on your MODEL_SPACE setting:
   - **InstantMesh**: Uses a multi-step process with these endpoints:
     - `/check_input_image`: Validates the input image
     - `/preprocess`: Removes background and prepares the image
-    - `/generate_mvs`: Creates multi-view images
+    - `/generate_mvs`: Creates multi-view images with 75 sample steps and seed value 42
     - `/make3d`: Generates the final 3D models (OBJ and GLB)
   - **Hunyuan3D-2**: Uses a streamlined process with:
     - `/generation_all`: Directly generates 3D models from the input image
-    - Uses optimized parameters (20 steps instead of 50) for faster processing without quality loss
+    - Uses optimized parameters (20 steps, guidance_scale 5.5, seed 1234, octree_resolution "256", and background removal) for faster processing without quality loss

 ### Versioning
 The Game Asset Generator follows semantic versioning (SemVer):